The holomorphic couch theorem: Extremal length of partial measured foliations

+\begin{remark} This is much weaker that usual notion of measured foliation \cite{FLP}.
+For one thing, the support does not have to be the complement of a finite set.
+Moreover, the leaves are not required to be $1$-dimensional submanifolds; they can be thick.
+In practice, we will only deal with partial measured foliations which are measured foliations on a subsurface. \end{remark}

-\begin{remark} We could relax the regularity condition on the functions $v_j$ and only assume that they belong to the Sobolev space $W^{1,2}$.
-For the sake of brevity and simplicity we will stick to the almost-smooth condition. \end{remark}
+\begin{remark} We could relax the regularity condition on the functions $v_j$ and only assume that they belong to the Sobolev space $W^{1,2}(U_j)$.
+This would be more natural from the point of view of quasiconformal maps.
+For the sake of simplicity we will stick to the almost-smooth condition. \end{remark}